 Getting help when making claims for a whiplash injury offers many benefits.
 A personal injury lawyer has the necessary legal expertise to ensure the whole process goes smoothly by building a solid case that a defendant would find hard to deny.

-A solicitor would liaise with the relevant parties, advise you on what could be included in your claim, and whether any offer you receive from the insurer could be considered fair or whether you could ask for more.
+A solicitor would liaise with the relevant parties, advise you on what could be included in your claim, and whether any offer you receive from the insurer for symptoms of whiplash injury could be considered fair or whether you could ask for more.

 A No Win No Fee solicitor would commence work on your whiplash claim without asking for an upfront fee and would request you sign a Conditional Fee Agreement which sets out the amount you would only have to pay for their services when you win your whiplash claim.
 The amount is deducted from the compensation you receive.
 This is known as a ‘success fee’.